MattPrit/graph-federation/docs/how-tos/add-subgraph-schema.md

           publish: false
     ```

+### GitLab CI

+As part of our continuous integration process on GitLab, we can use the [`graph-federation`]([https://github.com/DiamondLightSource/graph-federation](https://gitlab.diamond.ac.uk/lims/gitlab-ci-components/-/tree/add-supergraph-pr-component-code?ref_type=heads#diamond-supergraph-components) component in GitLab CI pipelines;
+Setting `publish` to false will simply compose the new schema, without creating a pull request.

-!!! example "Gitlab CI Validity Checking"
+!!! example "GitLab CI Validity Checking"

     ```yaml
     include: